FALL 2026 COURSE OFFERINGS

 |||||||

 General Chemistry I The course examines atomic structure, bonding, stoichiometry and the mole concept, the behavior of gases, liquids and solids, thermochemistry, and intermolecular forces.
-Students are required to concurrently enroll in the corresponding lab section.
-This course is a prerequisite for CHM 102 and is a pre-health course.
+Students are required to concurrently enroll in the corresponding lab section CHEM 101L.
+This course is a prerequisite for CHEM 102 and is a pre-health course.

 |